If you're jetting off on a family break, here's your complete guide to navigating Hong Kong Airport with kids

 Relaxation

 It's now possible to grab a pre-flight massage at HKIA even if you don't have a pass to Cathay's first class lounges.
 If you have the time, and someone to watch the kids, Oriental Massage Centre near Gate 64 offers a blissful travel break.
 Pop-in for a head, neck and shoulder or foot massage to soothe the stresses of travel.
-Manicure and pedicure options are also available - perfect if you haven't had time to squeeze in a pre-trip pampering session.
+Manicure and pedicure options are also available - perfect if you haven't had time to squeeze in a pre-trip prep session.

 A shower without a lounge pass is available thanks to HKIA's complementary 24-hour airport showers.
 If you're transiting through Hong Kong and need a pick-me-up, the shower rooms are perfectly kitted-out with hair dryers, shampoo, soap and handy vending machines stocked with towels.
 Showers are located near Gates 12 and 43, Arrivals Level 5.